FerretDB/FerretDB/website/blog/2021-12-07-mongodb-compatibility-whats-really-important.md

 ---
 slug: mongodb-compatibility-whats-really-important
-title: "MongoDB Compatibility - What’s Really Important ?"
+title: 'MongoDB Compatibility - What’s Really Important ?'
 author: Peter Farkas
 description: At FerretDB, we are in the business of making sure that there is a 100% Open Source choice for your MongoDB alternative needs.
 image: /img/blog/blog-img.png